 You can automatically scale the number of VM instances within these groups by using Compute Engine's built-in autoscaler.
 To use the autoscaler, you define the minimum and maximum number of instances that you want to be running at a given time, and then define the metrics against which the autoscaler will create or destroy instances.
 You can set the autoscaler to scale depending on CPU utilization, load balancer capacity, or your own custom metrics.
 For more information, see Autoscaling Groups of Instances.

 General resource provisioning

-You can automate the deployment of all of your Cloud Platform resources with Google Cloud Deployment Manager.
-As with other configuration management tools, such as Puppet and Chef, you specify your resources in a deployment template, and then Deployment Manager uses this template to instantiate and manage your resources.
+You can automate the deployment of all of your Google Cloud resources with Cloud Deployment Manager.
+As with other configuration management tools, such as Puppet and Chef, you specify your resources in a deployment template, and then Cloud Deployment Manager uses this template to instantiate and manage your resources.
 You can specify your deployment template in several formats, including YAML, Python, and Jinja2.

 Version control and source repositories

-If you prefer to use your current version control solutions, you can do so on Cloud Platform by hosting and running them on Cloud Platform or by connecting to an externally hosted or managed service such as GitHub or Bitbucket.
+If you prefer to use your current version control solutions, you can do so on Google Cloud by hosting and running them on Google Cloud or by connecting to an externally hosted or managed service such as GitHub or Bitbucket.

-For users familiar with Git, Google also provides Google Cloud Source Repositories, which are fully featured, private Git repositories hosted on Cloud Platform.
+For users familiar with Git, Google also provides Cloud Source Repositories, which are fully featured, private Git repositories hosted on Google Cloud.
 Cloud Source Repositories can be added to a local Git repository as a remote repository or hosted on GitHub or Bitbucket.
 Cloud Source Repositories also provide a source editor that you can use to browse, view, edit and commit changes to repository files from within the Cloud Console.

-Deployment Manager does not charge for use, but any billable resources you deploy using Deployment Manager will incur charges.
+Cloud Deployment Manager does not charge for use, but any billable resources you deploy using Cloud Deployment Manager will incur charges.

-Check out the other Google Cloud Platform for Data Center Professionals articles:
+Check out the other Google Cloud for Data Center Professionals articles: